Sanjalee22/namaste-javascript-notes/notes/lecture-7.md

 # Episode 7 : The Scope Chain, Scope & Lexical Environment

 * **Scope** in Javascript is directly related to **Lexical Environment**.
+* Lexical environment = local memory of a function's execution context + lexical environment of its parent, i.e where the function is defined..
+*

 * Let's observe the below examples:
 ```js